-The first meeting is marvelously low-key.
-Like an impartial observer who has attended so many such events, Åke Axelsson stands leisurely in Stockholm's Kulturhuset and sips from his champagne flute.
-It’s the opening of a new, temporary design satellite of the Swedish national museum and there’s a show called “Selectivities” presenting the works of past Swedish craftsmen.
-They were chosen by contemporary designers, among them Åke Axelsson, who has brought his daughter Katarina along with him.
-Axelsson is hardly known outside his native Sweden and yet the 83-year old has shaped the face of the Swedish furniture industry more than most other designers.
-Not only because down through the years he has designed more than 200 chairs, but also because since 2004 he has been joint owner of the long-standing Gärsnäs company – he was for many years one of the firm’s key designers, and still is.
-Since he only speaks Swedish, his daughter acts as interpreter – she’s an artist and actually lives in France.
-On the spur of the moment, the two invite me to come to Axelsson's house-cum-studio in Vaxholm, about half an hour's drive from Stockholm.
+The first meeting is very unpretentious.
+Like a onlooker who has taken part in such events often enough, Åke Axelsson stands calmly in Stockholm's Kulturhuset and sips on his champagne glass.
+At the opening of the new, temporary design branch of the Swedish National Museum, works by deceased Swedish craftsmen will be shown under the title "Selectivities".
+They were selected by contemporary designers, including Åke Axelsson, who came with his daughter Katarina.
+Axelsson is hardly known outside Sweden, but the 83-year-old has shaped the Swedish furniture industry like no other designer.
+Not only because he has designed more than 200 chairs over the years, but also because since 2003 he has been a co-owner of the traditional Gärsnäs company, for which he has long been - and still is - the most important designer.
+Since he only speaks Swedish, his daughter, who actually lives in France as an artist, translates.
+Spontaneously, the two invite to Axelsson's house and studio in Vaxholm, about half an hour's drive from Stockholm.

 Living in a chair museum

-The master of the house, who has remained handsome and charming in his dotage, calmly shows us round the bright rooms of his house that once upon a time he built himself.
-Wherever you look there are chairs.
-They’re all different, and of course he made all of them.
-At the latest on entering his studio you realize that this here is a lived-in chair museum: Along the walls in perfect rows stand all manner of chairs, or are hung from the ceiling, right up to the point of the roof.
-If one were to dream up a studio for a chair-maker, then this is certainly what it would look like. Åke Axelsson's studio resembles a gallery.
-Here, the designer and entrepreneur welcomes his friends and family, his business partners and colleagues.
+The landlord, who has preserved his attractiveness and charm until old age, guides us calmly through the bright rooms of his house, which he once built himself.
+Everywhere there are chairs, chairs, chairs.
+They are all different, and of course they all come from him.
+When you enter the studio at the latest, you will know that it is a chair museum in which people live: On the walls, neatly lined up, there are all kinds of chairs, or they hang down from the ceiling up to the top of the roof.
+If one were to dream of the studio of a chair builder, it would look like this. Åke Axelsson's studio looks like a gallery.
+Here the designer and entrepreneur welcomes friends and family, business partners and colleagues.

 A boy from Småland

-Axelsson takes an antiquated-looking chair with flared little legs somehow reminiscent of Bambi trying to walk for the first time, and places it on the table.
-In a low voice and with inquisitive, sharp eyes he explains how it all started, him and chairs, that is. Åke Axelsson was born in 1932 in a small town in the Småland region in south Sweden, the son of farmers.
-He had seven siblings and grew up in poverty.
-Only if you worked hard and physically would you achieve anything, he says.
-His primary school teacher noticed his crafts skills and thus he was sent to the state Crafts School in Visby, where he trained as a cabinet-maker, a “Möbelsnickare”.
-Axelsson moved on, via Munich to Stockholm, where he studied at the “Konstfack”, gaining a greater knowledge of furniture-making and interior design.
-Immediately after completing his studies he had the good fortune to be able to work with Swedish architect Peter Celsing on the design for the Stockholm opera’s restaurant, the “Operkällaren".
+Axelsson picks up an antique-looking chair with spread-away feet that remind us a little of Bambi's first attempts at walking and places it on the table.
+With a muffled voice and curious, alert eyes, he explains how everything began, with him and the chairs. Åke Axelsson was born in 1932 to farmers in a small village in the Småland region of southern Sweden.
+He had seven siblings and grew up in poor circumstances.
+Only if you did something physically could you achieve something, he says.
+His primary school teacher discovered his craftsmanship and so he went to the state crafts school in Visby, where he was trained to become a "Möbelsnickare", a carpenter.
+Axelsson moved on via Munich to Stockholm, where he studied at the Stockholm "Konstfack" to deepen his knowledge of furniture and interior design.
+Immediately after his training, he was lucky enough to be able to work with the Swedish architect Peter Celsing on the design of the Stockholm opera restaurant "Operkällaren".

-The farmer's son from Urshult at the side of the great Peter Celsing, who came from an upper-calls family, now that was anything other than common narrates Axelsson.
-“Ibland kunde jag titta på mina händer.
+The farmer's son from Urshult at the side of the great Peter Celsing, who came from an upper middle-class family, was, Axelsson says, anything but usual.
+"Ibland kunde jag titta på mina händer.
 Med dom kann jag göra vad jag vill.
-Ingen annan har mina händer," he repeated to himself back then, which means something like: “Sometimes I look down at my hands, with which I can make whatever I like.
-No one else has my hands.”
+Ingen annan har mina händer," he told himself again and again at the time, which means: "Sometimes I look at my hands, I can do whatever I want with them.
+Nobody else has my hands".

 Chairs for Gärsnäs

-He worked on another two projects with Celsing, the interior of the parliament and of the film institute, both of which were completed in 1971.
-He then went freelance and attracted great attention with his entry for a competition launched by furniture makers Gärsnäs and called “Probok” (“For Beech”).
-It was the start of the collaboration that has endured ever since.
-In the early 1990s, his daughter Anna and Axelsson's brother-in-law Dag Klockby ran a store called “Galeri Stolen" in Stockholm, and in 2004 they bought out Gärsnäs, founded back in 1893, with its payroll of some 60 employees and saved it from extinction.
-To this day, 80 percent of Gärsnäs' portfolio consists of items designed by the pleasant Swede.
-His first chair, the "S 217", is still being made, as is his “Akustik Chair”, one of the company's big successes.
-It seems almost superfluous to mention that almost all his chairs are made of beech: "Beech”, or so Axelsson says explaining his preference for the wood (it was confined to a backseat in the 1970s with the mass-production of furniture made of spruce), “grows very, very slowly, and is therefore very stable and can be easily worked.”
+He also worked with Celsing on two other projects, the interior of the Parliament and the Film Institute, both completed in 1971.
+He then went into business for himself and attracted attention within the framework of a competition initiated by furniture manufacturer Gärsnäs under the title "Probok" ("Pro Buche").
+A collaboration began that would last a lifetime.
+After his daughter Anna and Axelsson's brother-in-law Dag Klockby ran the business "Galeri Stolen" in Stockholm at the beginning of the 1990s, they took over the furniture manufacturer founded in 1893 in 2004 with its approximately 60 employees and saved it from extinction.
+Even today, 80 percent of Gärsnäs' portfolio consists of objects by the likeable Swedish artist.
+His first chair, the "S-217", is still in the range, and his "Acoustic Chair" is one of the company's successful models.
+It goes without saying that almost all his chairs are made of beech: "Beech", Axelsson explains his preference for this type of wood, which was replaced in the 1970s by mass produced furniture made of fast-growing spruce, "grows particularly slowly, making it particularly stable and easy to work with".

-In the course of his career, Axelsson increasingly specialized in outfitting public spaces, above all libraries and conference halls.
-They included prestigious contracts, such as that for the parliament and then for the maritime museum libraries, furnishing the Journalists Center or restaurants such as “Gyldene Freden", all of them in Stockholm.
-The furniture in the Swedish Institute in Rome is likewise Axelsson.
-Gärsnäs has long since been the prime furniture supplier to the government, which is why in 1995 Axelsson also furnished a room in the royal palace with chairs that boast wide, curved backrests akin to historical precursors – in honor of the 25th anniversary of King Carl Gustav XVI's reign.
+In the course of his career Axelsson specialized more and more in equipping public spaces, especially libraries and conference rooms.
+Among them are prestigious objects such as the library of the Parliament or that of the Naval Museum, the equipment of the House of Journalists or restaurants such as the "Gyldene Freden", all of them in Stockholm.
+The furniture of the Swedish Institute in Rome was also made by Axelsson.
+Gärsnäs has long been the state's first furniture supplier, which is why Axelsson equipped a room in the Royal Palace in 1995 with chairs whose broad, curved backrests are reminiscent of historical models, also in honour of King Carl Gustav XVI's 25th anniversary of his service.

-Åke Axelsson's designs.
-The shapes vary strongly and allude to various epochs and styles, from Classical Antiquity through Classicism to Functionalism.
-Chairs with a rod backrest are reminiscent of Carl Malmsten, others can be associated with Gerrit Rietveld and the sack-like armchair with Verner Panton.
-Axelsson himself says that he feels the absolute king of chairs is Michael Thonet, whose classic he revised and brought out in 1986 as a stacking version called “Linea”.
-As a young man he studied ancient chairs in crafts museums and refined the way they were made.
-This is the reason why his house in Vaxholm looks so like a museum.
+Åke Axelsson's designs are difficult to classify.
+The forms vary greatly and borrow from different epochs and styles, from antiquity to classicism and functionalism.
+Chairs with a backrest made of wooden spokes are reminiscent of Carl Malmsten, others of Gerrit Rietveld and his bag chair of Verner Panton.
+According to Axelsson, the king of chairs was Michael Thonet, whose classic he revised and presented as a stackable version "Linnea" in 1986.
+Even as a young man, he had analysed antique chairs in the arts and crafts museums and refined their craftsmanship.
+This is one of the reasons why Vaxholm looks like a museum to him.